REGISTRATION, SEASONS AND DIVISIONS

 The cost per child per season depends on the division/level your child will participate in.
 Fees include:

-· Session Registration Fee: Fee amount varies depending on the division you are registering for – please check the association home page of the website for the latest fees
+· Session Registration Fee: Fee amount varies depending on the division you are registering for – please check the Division page of the website for the latest fees

 · Volunteer Bond: $150 volunteer bond, which you will receive a discount code for next season if you complete your requirements.
-T
+You will also have the option to pay $250 at the time of registration to opt out of volunteering all together.
+This will help cover cost to fill vacant positions.

 Registration and the volunteer bond are due upon registration.
-The uniform deposit cheque must be provided to your coach on the first day of practice or at opening ceremonies.
+The uniform deposit cheque must be provided to your coach at uniform pickup.
 Please put the cheque in an envelope with your child’s name and division on it.
 For the Spring season, cheques should be post-dated for June 30.

 Note that if the cheques are not submitted, the player is ineligible to play with their team until the cheques are received.